 Municipalities should explore opportunities to consolidate with other units of government.
-Where there is interest by local residents and civic leaders, municipalities with extensive existing partnerships, similar tax base and services levels, or limited potential for growth should consider the benefits and costs of consolidating with neighboring municipalities.
-In addition, municipalities and overlapping units of government with existing partnerships or complementary services should also consider consolidation when there is desire locally.
+Where there is interest by local residents and civic leaders, municipalities with extensive existing partnerships, similar tax bases and services levels, or limited potential for growth should consider the benefits and costs of consolidating with neighboring municipalities.
+In addition, municipalities and overlapping units of government with existing partnerships or complementary services should also consider consolidation when local interest exists.

-Create state or county programs for local government and service consolidation agreements, mergers, or consolidation.
-Another potential avenue would be to use existing federal allowances for grants or loans to enable studies of local service consolidation, such as the IEPA's State Revolving Fund (SRF), which has the ability to set aside a portion of its funding as technical assistance grant funding for local communities.
-Other states have used this to support engineering, rate and consolidation studies.
-Illinois should avail itself of this federallyallowable use of SRF funding to support communities who are willing to explore new water management structures and systems to relieve their capacity constraints.37
+Create state or county programs for local government and service consolidation.

+The State of Illinois, county governments, or a potential new regional entity focused on consolidation should implement a grant program that provides funding to local governments for consolidation feasibility studies.
+Similar to New York's program, grant programs could provide awards or technical assistance to governments to develop projects that achieve cost savings and improve efficiency through cooperative agreements, mergers, or consolidation.
+Another potential avenue would be to use existing federal allowances for grants or loans to enable studies of local service consolidation, such as the Illinois Environmental Protection Agency's State Revolving Fund (SRF), which has the ability to set aside a portion of its funding as technical assistance grant funding for local communities.
+Other states have used this to support engineering, rate, and consolidation studies.
+Illinois should avail itself of this federally allowable use of SRF funding to support communities that are willing to explore new water management structures and systems to relieve their capacity constraints.38